Vegan Oreo Cheesecake

 You can find the full printable recipe, including ingredient quantities, below.
 But first, here are some explanations of ingredients and steps to help you make this recipe perfect every time.

-- Coconut milk — To make sure you’re using full-fat coconut milk, the can should have 12+ grams of fat.
+• Coconut milk — To make sure you’re using full-fat coconut milk, the can should have 12+ grams of fat.
+A can of coconut cream is a great option, too.
+Do not use lite coconut milk.

-- Vinegar — This an optional ingredient, but adding a bit of apple cider vinegar creates depth of flavor.
+• Vinegar — This is an optional ingredient, but adding a bit of apple cider vinegar creates a depth of flavor.

-- Flour — We’ll use a little all-purpose flour as a thickener.
+• Flour — We’ll use all-purpose flour as a thickener.

 How to Make Vegan Oreo Cheesecake